primatephor/mash/docs/implementations/db/hbase/ScanTable.md

     </Verify>
 ```

 In the first scan, retrieval of a specific row is retrieved.
 Verification shows a single result of multiple entries.
-The second scan retrieves all 'address' family columns, getting both rows inserted in this particular table.
+The second scan retrieves all `address` family columns, getting both rows inserted in this particular table.